roman/Haskell-capataz/docs/tutorial.md

 In this (contrived) tutorial, we will build a small CLI app that spawns processes through Haskell's Process API, and keep our program running smoothly despite having another thread killing those processes using Unix Signals.

-To get started, we are going to implement our CLI program without the supervisor library, and we'll add supervisor as we work on this.
+To get started, we are going to implement our CLI program without the capataz library, and we'll add capataz as we work on this.

 For this tutorial, we assume the reader is familiar with the following: